Village of the Damned (1960 film): Sequel and remake

 An MGM-British sequel, Children of the Damned, directed by Anton M. Leader, was released in 1964 with a smaller group of six children (each one from a different nation: China, India, Nigeria, the Soviet Union, the United States and the UK).
 Although their powers are similar, the theme and tone are nearly opposite, with the children in the sequel being portrayed as sympathetic characters.

 A US-produced remake was released in 1995 by Universal.
 Also titled Village of the Damned, the film was directed by John Carpenter and moved to a contemporary time period and an American setting.
-It was not well received by critics.
+It was not well received by critics and performed poorly at the box office.

+Cultural references

+Simpson's episode Wild Barts Can't Be Broken features a parody of the movie.